Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Jaguars stats and trends

-- Jacksonville has two wins against the spread in seven games this season.
+- Thus far this season Jacksonville has two wins against the spread.

-- Jacksonville's games this season have hit the over on two of seven set point totals (28.6%).

 - Jacksonville is 2-3 against the spread and 1-4 overall in games when it scores more than 15.6 points.

-- When Jacksonville totals more than 269.0 yards, the team is 2-4 against the spread and 1-5 overall.
+- In games that Jacksonville amasses over 269.0 yards, the team is 2-4 against the spread and 1-5 overall.

-- The Jaguars have 12 giveaways this season, while the Bills have 18 takeaways.

 Home and road insights

-- Jacksonville has covered the spread once at home, and is 1-3 overall there, this year.
+- At home this year, Jacksonville has one win against the spread and is 1-3 overall.

-- Jacksonville has gone over the total once in four home games this season.
+- This season, in four home games, Jacksonville has gone over the total once.

-- This season away from home, Buffalo is 3-1 against the spread and 3-1 overall.
+- Away from home, Buffalo is 3-1 against the spread, and 3-1 overall.

-- In four away games this season, Buffalo has gone over the total twice.
+- Buffalo has gone over the total twice in four away games this year.

 Powered by Data Skrive.